cyclosproject/cyclos4-ui/README.md

 ### Layout configuration

-Currently the Cyclos frontend offers the following options in the configuration for layout: Whether to show the menu on desktop on the top bar on in a separated bar, and advertisement category icon customization.
+Currently the Cyclos frontend offers the following options in the configuration for layout: Whether to show the menu on desktop on the top bar or in a separated bar, and advertisement category icon customization.

 ### Main menu position